wvirany/blog/content/posts/gp_intro/index.md

 ys = f(xs)
 ```

-This generates 100 evenly-spaced points on the interval $[0, 2\pi]$, as well as the corresponding functional outputs on the domain according to the function $f(x) = x\sin(x)$.
+This generates 100 evenly-spaced points on the interval $[0, 2\pi]$, as well as the corresponding functional outputs according to the function $f(x) = x\sin(x)$.
 To construct a training set, we can uniformly sample points in the domain and evaluate their corresponding functional values:

 ```py
 np.random.seed(1)